-Despite some people saying that the personal essay boom is over, I’m seeing little evidence to suggest that readers’ appetites for candid, revealing and thought-provoking first person pieces are sated.
-For freelance writers, the advantage of writing a personal essay is that you are drawing on your own experience, so there is very little need for external research or case studies.
+Despite The New Yorker declaring that the personal essay boom was over in 2017, I’ve seen the opposite.
+Whenever I look on Twitter, I see callouts from editors for candid, revealing and thought-provoking first person pieces.
+For freelance writers, the advantage of writing a personal narrative essay is that you are drawing on your own experience, so there is very little need for external research or case studies.
 Many writers also say that writing down their own experience and sharing it with others feels validating, affirming and therapeutic.

-Before I became a full time freelancer, I wrote a few first person articles, but I don’t tend to do that kind of writing so much anymore.
+Before I became a full time freelancer, I wrote quite a few personal narrative essays.

 So if you have a personal story you want to share, where can you pitch it?

-7 publications that pay well for personal essays
+7 publications that pay well for personal narrative essays

 If you’re a writer who has had a book published, it’s definitely worth pitching to Allure (a magazine predominantly for women about beauty) as they pay up to $3,000 for personal essays up to 2000 words.